 Getting to Punta Uva is pretty straightforward.
 You can take a shuttle or private transfer from San Jose.
 Shuttle transfers are usually more affordable, but they will make stops along the way and carry other passengers.
 You can also fly domestically from San Jose to Limón and take a shuttle or private transfer from there.
 Finally, you can rent a car.
 This is a great option because it gives you freedom and flexibility to travel in between the beaches, national parks and nature refuges!

-There are not a lot of dining options in Punta Uva.
+There are not a lot of dining options or fancy restaurants in Punta Uva.
 You might have to travel to Puerto Viejo to find more variety.
 However Restaurante Selvin’s is a great restaurant near by that offers authentic Caribbean Costa Rican food.
 Make sure to try the famous rice and beans dish, which usually features coconut rice.

 Where to Stay

 The Punta Uva area has several stunning hotels in the jungle, one of them being the Kanaki Lodge.
-The lodge feature Balinese bungalows and wooden lodges to keep you cozy at night.
+The lodge feature Balinese bungalows and wooden lodges to keep its guests cozy at night.
 It’s also very close to the Cahuita National Park.
 Or maybe try the Samasati Nature Retreat, an eco lodge located on 250 acres of rainforest.
 Finally, you might stay at El Encanto Inn, located within walking distance of the beach.